Qualifications

 Students are required to demonstrate competence to the standard as prescribed in the assessment criteria.
 Qualified assessors will conduct written and practical assessment at the completion of each unit of competency.
 Recognition of Prior Learning (RPL) is offered to students who have previous experience in the industry.

 Recognition of Prior Learning is a process where people are provided with an opportunity to have their skills and knowledge assessed that they have developed outside the formal education system, for example: life experience, informal training or work experience.
-The process involves the student providing physical evidence of their experiences that correlate with the unit of competency.
-Students are required to complete a RPL application if the student intends to apply for RPL, they MUST advise administration during the pre-training review.
+The process involves the student providing physical evidence of their experiences that correlate with the unit of competency, you will then need to partake in an interview with the RPL assessor to ascertain that sufficient evidence has been provided.
+Students are required to complete a RPL application and will be advised of the cost prior to enrolment.
+If the student intends to apply for RPL, they MUST advise 1 Stop staff as soon as possible.
+Recognition can be applied for throughout the course.
 1 Stop will recognise the AQF VET qualifications and VET statements of attainment issued by any other RTO.
 Credit Transfer is available for students who have previously completed units provided the units are relevant to the qualification the student is enrolling in and can be identified as a current or equivalent unit of competency.

 $0 Aboriginal Victorians